dhellmann/pymotw-3/source/tempfile/index.rst

     :synopsis: Temporary file system objects

 :Purpose: Create temporary file system objects.
-:Python Version: 1.4 and later

 Creating temporary files with unique names securely, so they cannot be guessed by someone wanting to break the application or steal the data, is challenging.
-The :mod:`tempfile` module provides several functions for creating temporary file system resources securely. :func:`TemporaryFile()` opens and returns an unnamed file, :func:`NamedTemporaryFile()` opens and returns a named file, and :func:`mkdtemp()` creates a temporary directory and returns its name.
+The :mod:`tempfile` module provides several functions for creating temporary file system resources securely. :func:`TemporaryFile` opens and returns an unnamed file, :func:`NamedTemporaryFile` opens and returns a named file, and :func:`mkdtemp` creates a temporary directory and returns its name.

 Temporary Files